-Legacy of the Lamb Cake: Admittedly, this isn't cupcakes.
-But if you were a child who attended church in the '80s and '90s, you may be familiar with the traditional "lamb cake."
+Legacy of the Lamb Cake: Admittedly, these aren’t cupcakes.
+But if you were a child who attended church in the ’80s and ’90s, you may be familiar with the traditional “lamb cake.”
 You know the one.
 Someone had a cake pan specifically shaped like a lamb.
 Probably an older lady that everyone loved.
-Check out Nina Simone's ode to this classic dessert.
+Check out Nina Simone’s ode to this classic dessert.

 Bottom’s up: Not much is cuter than little bunnies…okay, maybe little bunny butts with fluffy tails.
 Have your little bunnies diving into your cupcakes!
 For the bunnies, you could use blobs of white icing, or white-chocolate-dipped Oreos Pipe small trails of green icing to look like grass.
 If you’re not confident in your ability to make stiff icing, just green icing that’s spread regularly does the trick just as well.
 Or, you could have the bunny diving into the dirt and use Oreo cookie crumbs instead.

 Hunny Bunny Cupcakes: Start with vanilla cupcakes and buttercream icing.
 While they’re just as cute sans fur, you could dip the frosted cupcakes into the coconut to give it a furry effect.
 You could also use white sprinkles if you don’t like coconut.